 Calculating the amount of your closing costs is to do a simple math equation where you take the sale price of the house and multiply it by the closing cost percentage.
 So, for example, if a home sold for $300,000 in Pennsylvania with 6% closing costs it would be $300,000 x 6% = $18,000.

 The median home price in Pennsylvania is just over $200,000, and using a lower estimate—say, 4%—it would average to $8,000.

 While we’ve said that the closing costs in Pennsylvania are higher than the costs elsewhere in the country, those costs are split between the buyer and seller.
 Buyers typically pay more, but here’s a rundown of who pays what:

 A seller will typically pay between one and three percent of a home’s closing cost in Pennsylvania.
 Sellers will usually pay:

 Buyer Closing Costs

 The buyer usually pays at least 5% of the closing costs and sometimes more.
-These costs contain:
+Buyers will usually pay: